Academic Policies and Regulations

 What to Expect from KUO Courses

-Students in the KUO courses will meet the same learning expectations as the On Campus programs.
+Students in the KUO courses meet the same learning expectations as the On Campus programs.

 Student who do not get a response from their professor in 24 hours are asked to complete Student Concern Form available in the online classroom in the Student Toolbox.